sr4001/simplemindedrobot/content/blog/ai-artificial-but-not-so-intelligent/index.md

 4. **AI Governance**: Developing appropriate regulatory frameworks and governance structures for AI technology is crucial to ensure its responsible development and deployment [^9].

 5. **AI Safety**: As AI systems become more powerful, ensuring they remain aligned with human values and do not pose existential risks becomes a critical concern [^10].
+This includes securing AI systems against potential threats, a topic further explored in our post on [enhancing cybersecurity with AI]({{< relref "/blog/enhancing-cybersecurity-with-ai/" >}}).

 ## Conclusion: The Future of AI and Its Limitations